-Intellectual property is fundamental to our business and our success and ability to compete depend on our ability to develop, maintain and protect our technology.
-Therefore, we seek to safeguard our investments in technology and rely on a combination of United States and foreign patent, trademark, trade secret and copyright law and contractual restrictions to protect the proprietary aspects of our technology and to protect us against claims from others.
+Intellectual property is fundamental to our business and our success, and we depend upon our ability to develop, maintain and protect our technology.
+Therefore, we seek to safeguard our investments in technology and rely on a combination of United States and foreign patent, trademark, trade secret and copyright law and contractual restrictions to protect the proprietary aspects of our technology and to defend us against claims from others.
 Our general policy has been to seek to patent those patentable inventions that we expect to incorporate in our products or that we expect will be valuable otherwise.
-We have a program to file applications for and obtain patents, copyrights and trademarks in the United States and in selected foreign countries where we believe filing for such protection is appropriate.
+We have a program to file applications for and obtain patents, copyrights and trademarks in the United States and in specific foreign countries where we believe filing for such protection is appropriate.

-At December 31, 2011, we held 30 U.S. patents with expiration dates ranging from April 2016 through December 2029, and had 47 patent applications pending in the United States.
-In addition, at December 31, 2011, we held 29 foreign patents with expiration dates ranging from June 2019 through June 2026, and had 35 patent applications pending abroad.
-We also have a number of registered trademarks in the United States, including Sonus, ConnexIP, NetScore, NetEng, NetAssure, VoiceSentry, IMX and Mobiledge, and have one pending trademark application in the United States.
+At December 31, 2012, we held 103 U.S. patents (70 of which we acquired in the acquisition of NET) with expiration dates ranging from September 2013 through May 2031, and had 36 patent applications pending in the United States (4 of which we acquired in the acquisition of NET).
+In addition, at December 31, 2012, we held 40 foreign patents (13 of which we acquired in the acquisition of NET) with expiration dates ranging from September 2013 through March 2027, and had 25 patent applications pending abroad (6 of which we acquired in the acquisition of NET).
+We also have a number of registered trademarks in the United States, including Sonus, the Sonus logo, GSX9000, NetScore, NetEng, NetAssure, Promina and Tenor and have one pending trademark application in the United States.
 In addition to the protections described above, we seek to safeguard our intellectual property by:

-- protecting the source and object code for our software, documentation and other written materials under copyright laws and trade secret; - · licensing our software pursuant to signed license agreements, which impose restrictions on others' ability to use our software; and - seeking to limit disclosure of our intellectual property by requiring employees and consultants with access to our proprietary information to execute confidentiality agreements.
+- Protecting the source and object code for our software, documentation and other written materials under copyright laws and trade secret; - · Licensing our software pursuant to signed license agreements, which impose restrictions on others' ability to use our software; and - Seeking to limit disclosure of our intellectual property by requiring employees and consultants with access to our proprietary information to execute confidentiality agreements.

 We have incorporated third-party licensed technology into certain of our current products.
 From time to time, we may be required to license additional technology from third parties to develop new products or to enhance existing products.
 Based on experience and standard industry practice, we believe that licenses to use third-party technology generally can be obtained on commercially reasonable terms.
 Nonetheless, there can be no assurance that necessary third-party licenses will be available or continue to be available to us on commercially reasonable terms.
-As a result, the inability to maintain, license or re-license any third-party licenses required in our current products, or to obtain any new third-party licenses to develop new products and enhance existing products could require us to obtain substitute technology of lower quality or performance standards or at greater cost.
+As a result, the inability to maintain, license or relicense any third-party licenses required in our current products, or to obtain any new third-party licenses to develop new products and enhance existing products could require us to obtain substitute technology of lower quality or performance standards or at greater cost.
 This could delay or prevent us from making these products or enhancements, any of which could seriously harm our business, financial condition and operating results.